Truth Discovery in Sequence Labels from Crowds: Methodology

 where $\xi(\mathbf{Y}_k^\ast)$ refers to the confidence score of the annotations, and function $H(\cdot, \cdot)$ is the cross-entropy loss to measure the disagreement level between two vectors.

 The loss is further adjusted by the confidence score $\xi(\mathbf{Y}_k^\ast)$.
 Intuitively, if the annotations are agreed by most workers, we have higher confidence in the aggregation results.
 For simplicity, we define the confidence score on the sentence level instead of the token level to establish the machine learning prediction in the future steps.
-For sentences with higher confidence, if a worker's annotations are quite different from the aggregation labels, he/she should receive higher penalty.
-In contrary, for sentences with lower confidence, they should get lower penalty.
+For sentences with higher confidence, if a worker's annotations are pretty different from the aggregation labels, they should receive a higher penalty.
+On the contrary, for sentences with lower confidence, they should get a lower penalty.
 The confidence score $\xi(\mathbf{Y}^*_k)$ is defined as:

 where $l_k$ is the number of tokens in sentence $k$ and $margin (y_{i_k}^*)$ is the probability difference between the two most likely labels of $y_{i_k}^*$.
 If the same label is provided for a given token by most workers, the probability of that label being correct is higher. $\xi(\mathbf{Y}_{i_k}^*)$ considers agreement of the workers' labels for the given sentence.
 The higher agreement among workers' labels leads to a higher margin and thus a higher confidence score ($ \xi(\mathbf{Y}^*_k)$).
 On the other hand, if the workers disagree, the margin between the top two labels is lower, leading to a lower confidence score.